All Episodes

 But they're not fighting for the same things that the rest of us are.

-Uh and until we understand that and start to fight them appropriately in a political sense, then we will lose to them.
+And until we understand that and start to fight them appropriately in a political sense, then we will lose to them.

-Uh that they are not to be persuaded to join us.
+They are not to be persuaded to join us.

-They are not to have their made their minds right, they are to be defeated politically consistently so that they don't gain the reins of power to implement you know this this this disjointed view of their own country and the world that is inexplicable.
+They are to be defeated politically, consistently, so that they don't gain the reins of power to implement this disjointed view of their own country and the world that is inexplicable.

 It is simply inexplicable, incomprehensible.

-There's a root there that the the understanding about liberals uh the liberalism uh is is uh a hotbed of anti-Semitism today, not just in this country, but around the world, particularly in uh in Western Europe.
+Liberalism is a hotbed of anti-Semitism today, not just in this country, but around the world, particularly in Western Europe.

-Uh anti-Semitism's on the rise.
+Anti-Semitism is on the rise.

 The United Nations is now the main repository for anti-Semitism in the world today.

-It is sanctioned, it is applauded there, uh, and that is what enables liberals to say that Israel is the problem.
+And that is what enables liberals to say that Israel is the problem.

 The military Islamists will love us and they'll leave us alone.

-Well, if Israel is the problem, why do the Islamo fascists attack the Hindus in India?
+Well, if Israel is the problem, why do the Islamo-fascists attack the Hindus in India?

-Uh is it Israel that causes them to attack and attempt to reconquer Somalia?
+Is it Israel that causes them to attack and attempt to reconquer Somalia?

 Is it Israel that causes them to attack in the Philippines or in Russia?